North-West Stories & A De Herries Smith.

 Created in 1903 by Jack London with the publication of his novel THE CALL OF THE WILD, the Northwestern Genre thrived for the first half of the 20th Century.

 In 1907, Robert W Service’s The Spell of the Yukon and Other Verses was published.
 Service would soon be called “The Bard of the Yukon.”
-Like Jack London, Robert W Service had lived in the Canadian Klondike, basing his popular ballads on his own adventures and local stories: “There are strange things done in the midnight sun.
+Like Jack London, Robert W Service had lived in the Canadian Klondike.
+He based his popular ballads on his own adventures and local stories: “There are strange things done in the midnight sun.
 By the men who moil for gold…”

 The Northwestern Genre was defined.